microsoft/PowerToys/doc/devdocs/modules/launcher/debugging.md

 ## Debugging with runner

 This approach can be used to test UI, plugins, core PowerToys Run functionality and PowerToys Run settings.
-This approach **cannot** be used to debug functions that execute on starting `launcher.exe` process.
-This requires building runner along with all the other modules on first compile, making it slower than `Direct debugging` approach.
+This approach **cannot** be used to debug functions that execute on starting _launcher.exe_ process.
+This requires building runner along with all the other modules on first compile, making it slower than "Direct debugging" approach.
 The subsequent compilations should be fast.

-1. Right-click on `runner` and select **Set as startup Project**.
+1. Right-click on **runner** and select **Set as startup Project**.
 2. Press <kbd>F5</kbd> to start debugging.
-3. Attach debugger to `launcher.exe` process.
+3. Attach debugger to _launcher.exe_ process.
     1. Go to **Debug** > **Attach to process...**
-    2. Filter and select `launcher.exe` process.
+    2. Filter and select _launcher.exe_ process.
     3. Click on **Attach**.